Skip to main content

 For horizontal scaling, load balancing is required.
 Load balancing is the process of distributing a set of tasks over a set of resources, to make their overall processing more efficient.

-The in-memory state is faster, but tying users to single web servers for their entire session limits the effectiveness of load balancing.
+• Tying users to single web servers for their entire session limits the effectiveness of load balancing.
 It is, for example, possible that the sessions of one web server coincidentally cause much more load than the sessions of another web server.
 However, the load balancer can no longer fix that due to sticky sessions.
+Only new sessions can be balanced to the optimal instance.

 When to use scaling